ne1s0n/paper-drone2report/README.md

-Repository for code and data used for the software article on [drone2report](https://github.com/ne1s0n/drone2report), to be submitted to Plant Methods
+Repository for code and data used for the software article on [drone2report](https://github.com/ne1s0n/drone2report), to be submitted to [Plant Methods](https://plantmethods.biomedcentral.com/).
+This work is partly supported by the research project [Polyploidbreeding](https://polyploidbreeding.ibba.cnr.it/).

+### Data